hdShang/arxiv-daily/docs/eess-SY/2025-06-11/papers/250609447v2-optimization-and-control-technologies-for-renewable-dominated-hydrog.md

 ---
 layout: default
-title: Optimization and Control Technologies for Renewable-Dominated Hydrogen-Blended Integrated Gas-Electricity System: A Review
+title: "Optimization and Control Technologies for Renewable-Dominated Hydrogen-Blended Integrated Gas-Electricity System: A Review"
 ---

 # Optimization and Control Technologies for Renewable-Dominated Hydrogen-Blended Integrated Gas-Electricity System: A Review